iomete/iom-docs/glossary/acid-transactions.md

 ---
 title: ACID Transactions
-description: ACID is an acronym encapsulating the fundamental properties that define a transaction - Atomicity, Consistency, Isolation, and Durability.
+description: ACID is an acronym representing the four essential properties defining a transaction - Atomicity, Consistency, Isolation, and Durability.
 ---

 # ACID Transactions